Maya Region: Maya Highlands and Lowlands (Mexico, Central America)

 Southern Maya Lowlands

 The southern (or central) Maya lowlands lie just north of the highlands.
-The area incorporates the Petén of northern Guatemala and Belize as well as the southern portions of the Mexican states of Campeche and Quintana Roo.
+The area incorporates the Petén of northern Guatemala and Belize and the southern portions of the Mexican states of Campeche and Quintana Roo.

 Rivers, such as the Usumacinta and the Pasion, originate in the highlands and pass through several areas of the southern lowlands.
 In contrast to the north, there are a number of lakes in the southern lowlands, such as Lake Petén Itza.

-The southern lowlands receive much more rainfall than the highlands and contains tropical as well as sub-tropical climate zones.
+The southern lowlands receive much more rainfall than the highlands and contain tropical and sub-tropical climate zones.

 Northern Maya Lowlands

 The northern Maya lowlands cover the remainder of the Yucatán Peninsula, including the Puuc hills.
-With the exception of the Puuc hills, which range from central and southern Yucatán into the northern parts of Campeche, there is little topographic variation in the lowlands.
+Except for the Puuc hills, which range from central and southern Yucatán into the northern parts of Campeche, there is little topographic variation in the lowlands.

 The climate of the northern Maya lowlands can vary greatly.
-The northwestern part of the peninsula is considered semi-arid and one of the driest in the Maya region, while the northeast receives a greater amount of rainfall.
+The northwestern part of the peninsula is considered semi-arid and one of the driest in the Maya region, while the northeast receives a more significant amount of rainfall.

-There is an overall lack of surface water in the northern lowlands, though cenotes are common and provide a source of water.
-Generally, the water table (or aquifer) is not particularly deep and the excavation of wells is possible once the bedrock cap is pierced.
+There is an overall lack of surface water in the northern lowlands, though cenotes are common and provide a water source.
+Generally, the water table (or aquifer) is not particularly deep, and the excavation of wells is possible once the bedrock cap is pierced.